cmvandrevala/more-than-equations/content/Computer Science/Portfolio Projects/Tic-Tac-Toe/First Available Spot Computer Player.md

 ## 🎯 Problem Statement

 Add a new feature onto the existing game of tic-tac-toe that you wrote in [[Human vs Human]].
-A player can choose if they want to play against another human player or an opportunistic computer player.
-They should also be able to choose whether the opportunistic computer player goes first or second.
+A player can choose if they want to play against another human player or a computer player that takes the first available spot on the board.
+They should also be able to choose whether the computer player goes first or second.

 ## ✅ Acceptance Criteria

-You should implement an opportunistic computer player in your game of tic-tac-toe with the following behavior.
-It should check these rules in the order that they are listed, on each of its turns.
+You should implement a computer player that takes the first available spot in your game of tic-tac-toe.

-1. If it is the first move of the game (i.e. the board is empty), the opportunistic computer player marks one of the four corner spaces.
-2. If it is the second move of the game AND the center space is available, the opportunistic computer player marks the center space.
-3. If the opportunistic player can move in a space where it would win the game, it takes tht spot.
-4. If the opportunistic player can move in a space where it would block its opponent from winning, it takes that spot.
-5. The opportunistic player moves in a random spot on the board.

 As a player, when I start the program, I should see a menu asking if I want to play against a human or computer player.
 If I choose the computer option, I should be able to select if the computer goes first or second.

 Your program should not crash from user input!